 My name is Milosz Pierwola and I am an explorer.

 While to some this may come easily, for me this has been an impossible task that I have refused to give up on.
-But, that is what has made me who I am.
+But, that resistance to what every other person believes is an inevitability is what has made me who I am.

 As children we are told that we can be anything, and then as the years pass we are given limited options at what “success” is that narrow until we find ourselves trapped.
-In school we start with a handful of subjects and then in college we are given a list of majors.
+In school we start with a handful of subjects that develop in college into a generally standard list of majors.
 Even though it’s not said outright, it is implied that those are all the reasonable options we have.
-Certainly there are others in the world, but we are guided by the advice of those older than us and by the current of others finding their own way in life.
+Certainly there are others in the world, but we are guided by the soft but firm hand of society and the advice of those older than us into a state of tolerated compliance.

 At first, I made the decision to become a lawyer.

 Even though I always fantasized about becoming an explorer, the only advice I had growing up came from people who told me that was unrealistic.
 Instead, they spoke of success and respect that would be waiting for me if I chose one of the “noble” professions.
 As ambitious as I am, I set my sights on passing the New York Bar and moving to NYC.
 The New York Bar is considered to be one of the hardest exams in the world, not to mention the grind of law school and extreme debt I would accumulate taking out loans to pay for it all.

 I consider the part of my life becoming an attorney to be one of the most challenging experiences I endured.
 It was not my passion, yet I competed against both people whose passion it was and so many others who, like me, were just doing their best to discover success, and ultimately happiness.